Resolve Debt

 But first, you need to answer that summons.

-The information provided herein is intended for general informational purposes only and should not be construed as legal advice.
+The information provided below is intended for general informational purposes only and should not be considered legal advice.
 For personalized legal advice, consult with a qualified attorney licensed to practice law in your state.

 What is a summons for credit card debt?